Updated: Dec 28, 2020

 Cooking and sulforaphane

-Studies have shown that sulforaphane is impacted by heat and light.
+Studies have shown that the enzyme, myrosinase , required to convert to sulforaphane, sensitive to heat.
 This means that normal cooking methods of boiling, steaming or pan-frying broccoli significantly reduces the concentration.

 This is great news for sprout lovers as they are mostly eaten raw!